Riduidel/lifestream/README.md

  * my-lifestream (configuration to generate my lifestream

 As this project is currently still alpha-level, please don't go wild about the fact that artifacts are not yet released to maven central.
-Which immediatly leads me to another thing : to try it, you ahve only one solution
+Which immediatly leads me to another thing : to try it, you have only one solution

 1. Fork project on GitHub
 1. Add to your very own settings.xml the settings required to build all projects (or at least all the ones you want).
 I don't need to document these here, as each missing setting will appear during compilation.